burzum/cakephp-file-storage/readme.md

 Calling generateHashes is important, it will create the hash values for each versioned image and store them in Media.imageHashes in the configuration.

 If you do not want to have the script generated the hashes each time its execute it is up to you to store it persistant.
 This plugin just provides you the tools.

+Image files will end up wherever you have configured your base path

+	/ModelName/51/21/63/4c0f128f91fc48749662761d407888cc/4c0f128f91fc48749662761d407888cc.jpg

+The versioned image files will be in the same folder, which is the id of the record, as the original image and have the truncated hash of the version attached but before the extension.

+	/ModelName/51/21/63/4c0f128f91fc48749662761d407888cc/4c0f128f91fc48749662761d407888cc.f91fsc.jpg

+You should smylink your image root folder to APP/webroot/images for example to avoid that images go through php and are send directly instead.

 ## Support